CellProfiler/CellProfiler/cellprofiler/data/help/other_batch.rst

    Default Input Folder setting will only appear if a legacy pipeline is being run.
 #. *Create a pipeline for your image set.* You should test it on a few
-   example images from your image set (if you are unfamilar with the concept of an image set, please see the help for the **Input** modules).
+   example images from your image set (if you are unfamiliar with the concept of an image set, please see the help for the **Input** modules).
 The module settings selected for your pipeline will be applied to *all* your images, but the results may vary depending on